-Right now, Maine has at least 45 invasive aquatic species, ranging from green crab in ocean waters to white carp in a number of rivers.
-There are scores of other invasive species that have spread into other New England states in the last few decades.
-Maine has documented 23 waterways (encompassing forty-six distinct waterbodies) that are infested with invasive aquatic plants.
-Variable watermilfoil is still the most widespread of the known invasive aquatic plants in Maine.
-Other invasive aquatic plants present in Maine include curly-leaf pondweed, Eurasian water-milfoil, European naiad and hydrilla.
-We know of at least six other aquatic invasive plants which are either in New England or likely to be here soon.
+There are at least 49 invasive aquatic species--ranging from green crab in ocean waters to white carp in a number of rivers--known to occur in Maine.
+Scores of other invasive species that have spread into other New England states in the last few decades will increasingly pose a threat to Maine waters.
+Currently thirty-one lakes and ponds, and fourteen stream or river segments are known to be infested with one or more invasive aquatic species.
+Variable water-milfoil is still the most widespread of the known invasive aquatic plants in Maine.
+Other invasive aquatic plants present in Maine include curly-leaf pondweed, Eurasian water-milfoil, spiny (European) naiad, hydrilla and European frogbit.
+Five additional invasive aquatic plant species (not yet known to occur in Maine) have been listed by Maine law as imminent threats to our State.